digitalocean/Kubernetes-Starter-Kit-Developers/15-starter-kit-resource-usage/README.md

 - Monitoring (`Prometheus`, `Alert Manager`, `Grafana`) uses up to `1GB`.

 So the starting resource requirements for these components is `~1CPU` and `~2GB` of RAM.

-To automate everything in the `Starter Kit`, please refer to [Section 15 - Continuous Delivery using GitOps](../15-continuous-delivery-using-gitops/README.md).